ryanbuckner/life360-plugin/README.md

 ### Troubleshooting:

 - **Authentication fails:** Life360 changed their API in 2024.
 Make sure you are running the latest version of this plugin, which uses the updated `api-cloudfront.life360.com` endpoint and current client token.
 - **Dropdown is empty in Device Config:** Your credentials may be incorrect, or the API call to fetch circle members failed.
-Check the Event Log and verify your username and password in Plugin Config.
+Check the Event Log and verify your Bearer Token (or username and password) in Plugin Config.
 - **member_is_driving is always 0:** This is expected.
 The raw `isDriving` field from Life360 is unreliable and always returns 0.
 The plugin derives driving status from speed instead — any speed above 1 (after conversion) sets `member_is_driving` to true.
 - **Speed looks wrong:** The raw Life360 speed value is approximately MPH ÷ 2.2.
 The plugin multiplies it back by 2.2 to estimate MPH.
 Values of -1 or 0 mean the member is not moving fast enough to register.
 - **Name change not reflected:** If a member changes their name in Life360, open the Indigo device settings and reselect them from the dropdown to re-sync the member ID.